micro-webapps/micro-webapps/README.md

   * [Documentation](#documentation)

 # What is micro-webapps?
 The goal of the micro-webapps project is to allow simple deployment of web applications in the cloud (multi container) environment.
-Admin is able to choose the frontend which will serve the web applications and then install the web-applications as separate containers.
+Admin is able to choose the frontend which will serve the web applications and then install the web applications as separate containers.
 For each web application, he is able to configure the URI on which the web application will be served.

 It is therefore possible to setup webserver with, for example, following structure: